helga-agentur/ui-components/packages/FacetedSearch/README.md

 ## Development

-To test the components locally in a browser, use [Vite](https://vitejs.dev/) to serve the source files (it resolves bare module imports from `node_modules` automatically):
+To test the components locally in a browser, use [Vite](https://vitejs.dev/) to serve the source files (it resolves bare module imports from `node_modules` automatically).
+From the root dir:

 ```bash
 npx vite packages/FacetedSearch/src